mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 2. The shafts were inserted into the gears.
 3. The gear and shaft assemblies were placed into the housing.
 4. Two endcaps were placed on the outside of each shaft to prevent the shafts from moving during operation.
-5. A small wheel or turning dial was attached to the output shaft for testing and measurement.
+5. For the first iteration, a hand crank was attached to the input shaft.
-6. A handle was attached to the input shaft for early manual testing.
+6. For the first iteration, a single wheel was attached to the output shaft so the output rotation could be observed.
+7. The first iteration was manually rotated to verify the 9:1 gear ratio.
+8. For the second iteration, the same gear dimensions were used.
-7. A motor was added to the input shaft for the final working prototype.
+9. A motor was added to the input shaft for the final working prototype.
+10. A turning dial was added to the output side to show the reduced output speed.
-8. The model was assembled using superglue on printed components.
+11. The model was assembled using superglue on printed components.
-9. The mechanism was first rotated by hand to check for smooth operation.
-10. The motorized version was operated to demonstrate continuous gear train motion and output speed reduction.
+12. The motorized version was operated to demonstrate continuous gear train motion and output speed reduction.

 ### Assembly Results

-The assembly process was successful.
-The shafts, gears, endcaps, handle, motor, and output dial were assembled into a working prototype.
+The assembly process was successful, and the prototype worked immediately after assembly.
+The first iteration demonstrated the gear train manually using a hand crank and a single output wheel.
+This confirmed that the printed gear train produced the expected 9:1 ratio.

+The second iteration kept the same gear dimensions but added a motor-driven input and output dial.
+This created a working powered prototype that moved continuously and made the reduced output speed easier to see during operation.

 No major issues were observed with slippage or hole clearances, and no parts required reprinting.

-The motorized prototype was a major improvement because it demonstrated that the gear train could operate continuously instead of only being turned by hand.
-The output dial also made the reduced output speed easier to see during operation.

 ### Assembly Challenges